drklrd/graphql-apollo-part-2/README.md

-## PART - II
+## PART - II [Graphql-Apollo]

 Part Two for the Udemy's GraphQL course.
 Focussing only on the frontend part.
 Build on top of :

 #### Lyrical-GraphQL
 Starter project from a GraphQL course on Udemy.com